 The Famous Hollywood Sign – Photo by Tony Dilworth

 As guests of Disney Home Entertainment, we spent a magical week in a luxury suite at the Hollywood Renaissance Hotel, (13 floors up), overlooking the city, with the famous Hollywood Sign in the distance hills.
 During our stay, we ate at the Hollywood Grill and used the roof-top swimming pool.
 The hotel breakfast’s, had to be seen to be believed, we were thoroughly spoiled.
-This was after a film crew from Pinewood Studio’s, had filmed me at home in my workshop.
+This was after a film-crew from Pinewood Studio’s, had filmed me at home in my workshop.
 This video was used as part of the second disc, that launched the re-mastered, Pinocchio.

 View from Cyril’s hotelCyril relaxing in his plush hotel suite.